 Business relationshipsVendors – Are you getting the best prices and flexible service from your suppliers?
 January is a famously competitive pricing environment, so don’t be shy to ask for a better deal or reach out to new potential vendors.
 Networking – Are you connecting with your business community and leveraging relationships to grow your business?
 Networking doesn’t have to be a drag, with different avenues for meeting people opening up all around us, there has never been a better time to put yourself out there.
 Customer Service – Are you really doing your best?
 The experts say that in 2020, people will choose where to shop based more on customer service (perceived or real), than price.
 Today, competing on price is only one part of a much bigger picture – it’s all about creating an experience that reflects all aspects of your brand identity.

 Equipment & Technology

 All too often, business owners put capital investment and technology upgrades on the back-burner, because change is always a pain.
-But, there has to be a time and place for it: there are often special deals in January on everything from large machinery to innovative software solutions.
+But, there has to be a time and place for it: there are often special deals in January on everything from large machinery to innovative software solutions like Yoco’s Point of Sale system.
 Don’t forget about doing regular maintenance and servicing of existing equipment – you can be sure that any break-downs and malfunctions will happen on your busiest day of the week, when there are no emergency technicians available.
 Do you need funding to buy the equipment to grow?
 Look at several different options available, and don’t forget about friends and family.

 This is the time to recruit top new talent, because many people leave positions at the end of the year.
 Consider your diversity goals when hiring new people, and spend some time focusing on how to really get the most out of your team.
 Learn to delegate and trust the people you have chosen, allowing you to set the invaluable example of a healthy work-life balance.